Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 Jeffrey L. Campbell - Tuohy Brothers Investment Research, Inc.

 Okay.
 And if I can ask one last one, my last Jim Volker era question, regarding the 9 million pound to 10 million pound completions you were talking about.
 I noticed that Koala was 9.8 million pounds and I think Nelson was 10 million pounds.
-Is this 9 million pounds to 10 million pounds intensity (33:24), is this your standard completion now?
+Is this 9 million pounds to 10 million pound intensity, is this your standard completion now?
 And if so, when might you start showing a broader dataset of the results of those sand loadings.

 Rick A. Ross - Whiting Petroleum Corp.